sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-24-the-erc-20-token-standard.md

 Before the advent of the ERC-20 (Ethereum Request for Comments 20) standard, the Ethereum blockchain was like the Wild West of token architectures.
 Each newly minted token had its own unique set of rules, functions, and interfaces.
 This not only presented developers with a daunting learning curve but also impeded the interoperability of tokens.
 Essentially, each new token was like a new language that needed to be learned, understood, and implemented.
 This fragmentation hindered scalability and broad adoption of tokens on the Ethereum platform.

 The introduction of the ERC-20 standard acted like a unifying language, setting forth a common set of rules and functions that all Ethereum tokens must adhere to.
-Now, developers had a consistent interface to work with, regardless of the token in question.
-This standardization streamlined the token interaction processes, allowing for more seamless integration into various applications and services.
-As a result, developers could engage more meaningfully with tokens, fostering an environment conducive to innovation and growth within the Ethereum ecosystem.
+Now, developers have a consistent interface to work with, regardless of the token in question.
+This standardisation streamlined the token interaction processes, allowing for more seamless integration into various applications and services.
+As a result, developers can engage more meaningfully with tokens, fostering an environment conducive to innovation and growth within the Ethereum ecosystem.

 #### The Wild West of token architectures